-My mother’s pièce de resistance side dish.
-When unplanned dinner guests come a-knockin', she whips up an easy pasta dish, uncorks a good wine and distracts them with these sweet and piquant spinach, while she frantically fixes the entree.
+My mother's pièce de resistance side dish.
+When there's unplanned dinner guests, she whips up easy spaghetti aglio, olio e peperoncino, uncorks a good bottle of wine and distracts them with these sweet and piquant Roman-style spinach, while she frantically fixes the entree.

 Melt butter and a swirl of olive oil in a skillet and sauté the garlic (and optional peperoncino flakes) in it.
 Add spinach and strained raisins, blending flavors for a few minutes.
 Salt to taste and ingurgitate.